Connections: A project to prepare asylum seekers and refugees for work

 By Marc Piron, Association de soutien aux travailleurs immigrés, Luxembourg

 Entering the job market in Luxembourg as an asylum seeker can be challenging.
-This article presents the “Connections” programme, which helps prepare asylum seekers and refugees to enter the job market in Luxembourg through a series of stages.
+This article presents the “Connections” programme, which helps prepare asylum seekers and refugees to enter the job market in Luxembourg.

 Access to the labour market in Luxembourg for applicants for international protection is very limited.
 Only a measure called AOT (temporary occupation authorisation) allows them, six months after submitting their asylum application and under very limited conditions, to access the labour market.
 As the asylum application process can sometimes last for a very long time, asylum seekers are often poorly prepared for the Luxembourgish labour market once they have received their international protection status.